Documenting Learning Disabilities

-The largest international professional organization committed to improving educational outcomes for individuals with disabilities and/or gifted.
+The largest international professional organization committed to improving educational outcomes for individuals with disabilities and/or gifts and talents.
 The Division for Learning Disabilities (DLD) is the largest division in CEC.
-It produces a top-tier research journal, Learning Disabilities Research & Practice, and a triannual newsletter.
+It produces a top-tier research journal, Learning Disabilities Research & Practice, and a triennial newsletter.

 International Dyslexia Association (IDA)